davetam88/noteful-app--api-heroku/README.md

 > POST /notes = create a new noteful note
   Access with the add folder button of the client app

-> DELETE /note/id = to delete an individual noteful
-  Access with the delete note button next to the note.
+> DELETE /note/id = to delete an individual noteful note Access with the delete note button next to the note
 ```

 ## >> Screenshots